rssoftwareab/arrigo-support/docs/prereq.md

 # Project Upgrade

 An `EXOscada` project needs upgrade.
-For now, we don't yet have all templates needed in EXOdesigner to make this work.
-A couple of manual steps is needed to get online and going.
+A couple of manual steps are needed to get online and going.

-- Patch your project with [this](./arrigo_local_project_patch.zip) file.
-It is a zip file.
-Unpack , Copy and overwrite the files to the EXO project root folder.
+- In `Project Builder`, add the object `Arrigo BMS` from the `General objects` category.
+This will copy necessary files to the project and give access to the new tools.
-- In `EXO designer`, open `Scada functions` and add the `Arrigo BMS` function.
+- In `Project Builder`, select the `Main Computer` and open `Scada functions` - add the `Arrigo BMS` function.
 - Restart your `EXOscada`.

 ## Folder classification